 » Take a look at the Mannlichen to Kleine Scheidegg Trail Guide for more

 7) Where to Stay in the Jungfrau Region

 Although many people visit the Lauterbrunnen Valley, that doesn’t mean they actually stay in the town of Lauterbrunnen itself.
 There are several towns to choose from including Murren, Wengen, Grindelwald, and Interlaken.

 I put together a Murren, Wengen, Grindewald Guide that goes into more detail on how to choose the town best for you.
 Below are some recommendations for each town:

 I hope this guide has given you a better understanding on how to go about a visit to Trummelbach Falls.
 If you do have any additional questions or comments, feel free to add them in below.
-Also be sure to check out the Switzerland itineraries and guides up on the site like this 10 Day Switzerland Itinerary.

 Have fun out there and safe travels!